Henry Brown, October 6, 2017

 Google Fonts has over 800 fonts that are free to use, and they host the actual fonts — which means you can display them across your sites with minimal bandwidth issues.
 You can plug your new, open-source fonts into your site very quickly and easily.

 Some website builders allow for a quick and easy HTML copy and paste, or drag and drop, for maximum efficiency.
-Check out Type Hero, a tool that enables you to test out any Google Font with more white space and customizations.

 If you have a cool font idea in mind, the odds are that you came across a site that uses it, but you might not know what it’s called, or where the typeface comes from.
 Fortunately, there are resources available to help sift through the murk and solve this issue…